flosommerfeld/Historify/README.md

 <br />
 <br />
 ## Version history
+__Version 1.4.0:__
+  The WebExtension is now available in various languages: English, German, Spanish, French, Japanese, Portuguese and Russian.
+Please be aware that some of the languages have been translated via a dictionary.

+  Recording the history in an incognito/private window is now disabled by default.

+  Once you've changed your settings, a message will appear to notify you that your changes have actually been applied.

 __Version 1.3.1:__
   Fixed a small CSS bug that appeared while scrolling through your history.

 __Version 1.3.0:__
   Added support for mobile devices and removed remote sources to improve security.

 __Version 1.2.7:__
   Fixed the "Enable screenshots" checkbox so that Historify uses a standard placeholder image if you don't want screenshots to be taken.
 Before this fix the checkbox completely disabled new entries which were supposed to go into the history.

 __Version 1.2.6:__
   Historify is now available for download on addons.mozilla.org!

  ## License

 The contents of this repository are covered under the [Mozilla Public License 2.0](LICENSE).